Durrës County: Settlements

 There are three municipalities (bashkia) and 16 administrative units (njësi administrative) incorporated in Durrës County.
 The majority of its population is predominantly concentrated in the county's capital city of Durrës.
 As of the 2011 Census, the population of the administrative unit Durrës stands at 113,249 with the adjacent eponymous municipality having a population of 175,110.
 Other units with a population over 10,000 include Fushë-Krujë, Katund i Ri, Kodër-Thumanë, Krujë, Rrashbull, Sukth and Xhafzotaj.

+Religion

+According to the 2023 census, Durrës was mainly home to Muslims, followed by Catholics and other Christian groups, alongside a notable non-religious population.
+Overall, 69.3% of residents identified with a religion.
+Between the 2011 and 2023 censuses in Durrës, there were notable shifts in religious affiliation.
+The Sunni Muslim population decreased significantly from 67.5% to 54.6%, while Bektashi Muslims saw a notable increase, rising from 1.6% to 5.3%.
+The Catholic Christian population declined from 7.4% to 6.0%, and Orthodox Christians decreased slightly from 3.3% to 3.0%.
+Evangelical Christians saw a modest rise from 0.1% to 0.3%.

+There was a very substantial increase in the irreligious population: atheists rose from 1.1% to 1.6%, and those identifying as believers without denomination grew dramatically from 3.5% to 13.3%.
+Meanwhile, the "Not stated/other" category remained relatively stable, slightly increasing from 15.5% to 15.7%.